 Afghan earthquakes kill 2,445, Taliban say, as deaths mount

+KABUL — More than 2,400 people were killed in earthquakes in Afghanistan, the Taliban administration said on Sunday (Ocy 8), in the deadliest tremors to rock the quake-prone mountainous country in years.

-The Saturday quakes in the west of the country hit 35 km (20 miles) northwest of the city of Herat, with one of 6.3 magnitude, the U.S. Geological Survey (USGS) said.
+The Saturday quakes in the west of the country hit 35km northwest of the city of Herat, with one of 6.3 magnitude, the United States Geological Survey (USGS) said.

 They were among the world's deadliest quakes this year, after tremors in Turkey and Syria killed an estimated 50,000 in February.

-Ten rescue teams were in the area, which borders Iran, Sayeeq told a press conference.
+Ten rescue teams were in the area, which borders Iran, Mr Sayeeq told a press conference.

 More than 200 dead had been brought to various hospitals, said a Herat health department official who identified himself as Dr Danish, adding most of them were women and children.

-Bodies had been "taken to several places - military bases, hospitals", Danish said.
+Bodies had been "taken to several places — military bases, hospitals", Dr Danish said.

 Beds were set up outside the main hospital in Herat to receive a flood of victims, photos on social media showed.